bioc/ASpli/Readme.md

 A typical `ASpli` workflow  involves: parsing the genome annotation into subgenic features called bins, overlapping read alignments against them, perform junction counting, fulfill inference tasks of differential bin and junction usage and, finally, report integrated splicing signals.
 At every step `ASpli` generates self-contained outcomes that, if required, can be easily exported and integrated into other processing pipelines.

 ## Installation
-ASpli is freely available at Bioconductor devel branch http://bioconductor.org/packages/devel/bioc/html/ASpli.html.
+As of July 2020, ASpli is freely available at Bioconductor devel branch.
 It will be part of the next Bioconductor official release scheduled for October 2020

+    if (!requireNamespace("BiocManager", quietly = TRUE))
+      install.packages("BiocManager")

+    # The following line initializes usage of Bioc devel branch and
+    # should not be necessary after the next official release scheduled for October 2020
+    if(Sys.Date()<"2020-11-01") BiocManager::install(version='devel')

+    BiocManager::install("ASpli")

+    library(ASpli)

-**samtools** is also required for image creation when exporting integrated signals (reports can be generated without **samtools** if images are not required).
+Note: **samtools** is also required for image creation when exporting integrated signals (reports can be generated without **samtools** if images are not required).

 ## Quick start
 Here is an example for a pairwise comparison between 2 conditions (Control vs Treatment, 3 replicates each) using default parameters.